sap-tutorials/btp-adai/tutorials/sapui5-flexibility-keyuseradaptation-1-introduction/sapui5-flexibility-keyuseradaptation-1-introduction.md

 1. Press the **Activate New Version** button in the toolbar.

+    > Some systems do not support versioning.
+In this case, just press **Save**, and exit key user adaptation.

     ![Save](step4-activate.png)

 2. Enter a name for your version, e.g. "My First Version" and press **Confirm**.